 Important for the Lutheran Church ecclesiastically, administratively, and eventually liturgically as well was restructuring of the tsarist government in 1818.
-A new Ministry of Cults and Public Enlightenment was established in that year, headed by Count Alexander Nikolaevich Golitsyn, Its Department of Cults was given responsibility for supervising all religious organizations in Russia: Lutheran, Reformed, Roman Catholic, lewish, Islamic, and even Russian Orthodox.
+A new Ministry of Cults and Public Enlightenment was established in that year, headed by Count Aleksandr Nikolaevich Golitsyn.
+Its Department of Cults was given responsibility for supervising all religious organizations in Russia: Lutheran, Reformed, Roman Catholic, Jewish, Islamic and even Orthodox.
 This Ministry would provide to Lutherans the guarantees under which the various consistories could operate.
-The tsar himself also took steps to unite territorial Lutheran Churches in into one administrative body.
-He. however, had its own vision and, after the example of Friedrich Wilhelm III of Prussia, he decreed on January 7, 1818 that from now on "Protestant Confessions" (Lutherans and Reformed) in his realm would be officially called "Evangelical Church."76 Less than year later, on July 20, 1819, he issued a decree concerning the administration of the "Evangelical Church."
-He charged Golitsyn with the task of appointing an "evangelical bishop" after the manner of the Lutheran bishops in Sweden and Finland.
-The decree also stated that Imperial Evangelical General Consistory should be established to govern the "Evangelical Church," i. e., "...all Lutheran high consistories, consistories, the Lithuanian-Evangelical [Reformed] Synod, and all other evangelical ecclesiastical authorities, churches, and parishes with their clergy."77 Golitsyn found it expedient to modify the proposal by advising that the new evangelical bishop be named to administer only the St. Petersburg consistorial district.
-Dr. Zacharias Cygnäus, Jr., the Lutheran bishop of Porvoo, was appointed and designated "ecclesiastical chairman" of the Evangelical General Consistory.
-Count Karl Lieven was named its lay president.
-The task given to Lieven, Cygnäus, and other members of the "Temporary Commission" was to unite the church organizationally under Evangelical General Consistory,78 Since the Reformed Church presented only a small minority in the empire, the principle goal was to unite the Baltic Lutheran territorial churches under single administration.
+It was the hope of the tsar that soon there would be a single Lutheran Church in the empire governed by one administrative body.
+To this end on July 20, 1819 the tsar charged Golitsyn with the task of appointing a Lutheran bishop after the manner of the Lutheran bishops in Sweden and Finland and Imperial General Consistory to govern the whole church should also be established.
+This new high consistory of mixed membership was organized on October 25, 1819 and was given responsibility to maintain the doctrinal integrity of the church, to implement of all church ordinances, to provide a decent standard of living for the clergy, and to supervise the consistories.
+Golitsyn found it expedient to modify the proposal that the new bishop should superintend both the Lutheran and Reformed Churches in the empire.
+It would be better that a Lutheran bishop be named to administer the St. Petersburg consistorial district only.
+Dr. Zacharias Cygnäus, Jr., the bishop of Porvoo, was appointed and designated ecclesiastical chairman of the General Consistory.
+The task given him was to unite the church organizationally.